Talking about mental health Supporting mental health at work

 When talking to employees, it's important to remember that factors outside of work could also have an impact on their mental health.
 For example, if someone close to them has died.

-You should know what resources and support you can offer and tell employees about them.
+You should check what resources and support you can offer and tell employees about them.
 For example:

 • an employee assistance programme (EAP) offering staff counselling